Adam Rippon Will Cha-Cha To A RuPaul Song For His First ‘Dancing With The Stars’ Performance

 — Billboard Pride (@BillboardPride) April 25, 2018

 Adam Rippon made the list of Time‘s 100 Most Influential People this year, and he gave a speech at the Time 100 Gala.
-He thanked his mom for telling him to never give up on his dreams, because her words of encouragement led to a moment at the event that he will never forget.
+He thanked his mom for telling him to never give up on his dreams because her words of encouragement led to a moment at the event that he will never forget.
 However, it involved Keith Urban, not RuPaul.

 “I met Nicole Kidman tonight, and she even let me smell her husband,” Rippon said.
 “If it wasn’t for the words that my mom told me, ‘never give up on your dreams,’ I never would have had that experience.”